 Will people on Social Security get a stimulus check?
-5 things to know
+6 things to know

-To help you understand what it means for you, we’ve distilled the most important information about the coronavirus stimulus checks for Social Security beneficiaries, railroad retirees, and Social Security Disability Insurance (SSDI) beneficiaries into the top five things you should know.
+To help you understand what it means for you, we’ve distilled the most important information about the coronavirus stimulus checks for Social Security beneficiaries, railroad retirees, and Social Security Disability Insurance (SSDI) beneficiaries into the top six things you should know.

-If you haven’t received your stimulus payment yet, it may just be a matter of time.
+If you haven’t received your third stimulus payment yet, it may just be a matter of time.
 Read on and we’ll outline the details for you.

 Still getting paper checks?
 You can update your information for your benefits, but not for your stimulus payment.

-Find out the status of your payment by going to this new IRS website at https://www.irs.gov/coronavirus/get-my-payment and clicking Get My Payment.
+The IRS has updated its “Get My Payment” portal to accommodate non-filers.
 You’ll need to enter your personal information before you can click through to view your status.

-5. Stimulus check scammers trying to trick Social Security beneficiaries are on the rise—Watch out!
+6. Stimulus check scammers trying to trick Social Security beneficiaries are on the rise—Watch out!